Permafrost/Tundra/README.md

     * `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.
       Defaults to `$translation`.

+    * `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
+Defaults to the Java virtual machine [default charset].

+    * `$encoding.output` is an optional character set used to encode the translated text data if the specified `$mode.output` is a byte array or stream.
+Defaults to the Java virtual machine [default charset].

     * `$mode.output` is an optional choice of {stream, bytes, string} which specifies the type of object `$translation` is returned as.
 Defaults to